abhishekprakash256/Docker/ReadMe.md

 - Multiple container can run on same machine
 - A machine has certain number of ports
 - conflict when same port on host machine
+- The tagging of the docker images is very important otherwise the pushing is denied
 - The addition of the docker group to the allow the user to run the docker command without the sudo user privilages
 - The Docker container entry point
   - Entry pooint the command that run when the container start